CamFlawless/python_projects/crm/readme.md

 - [x] Make connection with API using credentials
 - [x] Retrieve items from applications
 - [x] Identify structure of object returned for application items
+- [x] Push returned (and cleansed) data into a locally hosted PostgresSQL database

 **Outstanding**
 - [ ] Remove need to explicitly state field_id values and field_name descriptions